greenageinfo/greenageinfo.github.io/relocation/internal.md

 > Internal Movement within Greenage (from one flat to another).

 > [!IMPORTANT]
 > **Move-in and Move-out process must be completed a day before your actual movement.
-All outstanding dues must be cleared before the internal movement.Please note that truck movements are only allowed between __1.00PM and 6.30PM__.**
+All outstanding dues must be cleared before the internal movement.
+Please note that truck movements are only allowed between __1.00PM and 6.30PM__.**

 [Download](https://drive.google.com/file/d/1nOXS8V3wUE-gkKrS7Kpt1Zjab2gZIXZB/) the internal movement form or collect it from the GOA office in Alpine Block.